mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 Intellect — —
 Cargo 104 —

-A popular design among Bwap traders, the Koteak- wo trader is functionally a far trader adapted for Bwap use.
+A popular design among Bwap traders, the Koteak-wo trader is functionally a far trader adapted for Bwap use.
 Armed purely for the sake of self-defence, the vessel is able to stand up well against pirates

 and other minor threats.
 The cargo hold is large enough to provide a profitable living for the ship owners and versatile enough to be used in a variety of differing roles.